vividha09/Hush_hunt/README.md

 3. *Custom Data Visualization:*
    - Enabled users to request specific data visualizations on our website using their CSV files.

-4. *Product Vision for Competitor Analysis:*
+4. *Integrated Chatbot:*
-   - Designed a product vision focused on competitor analysis, which involves scanning Zomato/Swiggy pages of competitors to list their strengths and weaknesses.
+   - Developed a chatbot capable of answering queries related to AI analytics.

 5. *Enhanced User Experience:*
    - Implemented auto-suggest and auto-complete features for user search queries, enhancing the overall user experience.